-Group discussion (GD) and personal interview (PI) are integral part of CAT exam and thus are as important as online test.
+Group discussion (GD) and personal interview (PI) are integral parts of the CAT exam and thus are as important as an online test.
 Here are some tips and tricks to crack 2019.
-Let us first discuss about GD.
-Group discussion is conducted to test communication, content and clarity, confidence, leadership skills, problem solving and decision making skills.
+Let us first discuss GD.
+Group discussion is conducted to test communication, content and clarity, confidence, leadership skills, problem-solving and decision making skills.
 Here are some tips to crack GD.

 - Try to have three-four entries of around 20 seconds.
 Avoid placing your all points in one go.

 - Support your point with data.
 Read newspapers regularly so that you don’t fall short on content.
-Some of the latest topics are crude oil crisis, economic slowdown in India, automobile industry slowdown, ground water crisis, new traffic rules and fines, and odd even rule.
+Some of the latest topics are crude oil crisis, the economic slowdown in India, the automobile industry slowdown, groundwater crisis, new traffic rules, and fines, and odd-even rule.

 - Don’t get personal.
 Do not try to prove others wrong in a GD.
-Don’t point finger on any group member.
+Don’t point fingers on any group member.

-Next important thing to remember is that you should not be in hurry to answer when you are not sure about it.
+The next important thing to remember is that you should not be in a hurry to answer when you are not sure about it.
 It is always better to take a minute from the panel, think over and then answer the question wisely.